 Right, the first reason to donate, and certainly one that should never be overlooked, is that it helps others.
 By donating, you can improve someone’s quality of life, or even save their life.
 You can give them hope for the future or a brand-new opportunity.

-You might also be able to help a struggling charity, who will then go on to help countless others in their time of need.
+You might also be able to help a struggling charity by donating your old clothes and stuff that can be sold from a thrift store, who will then go on to help countless others in their time of need.

 To Make Yourself Happier